Rules of Thumb:

 - There are areas on the perimeter of campus that are not covered by the policy.
 Good Neighbor Zones include the sidewalks around the perimeter of campus and the boulevard between the sidewalk and curb on Arthur and Beckwith avenues and 5th and 6th streets.

 - Many tobacco users can taper down their use to accommodate long periods of time without nicotine.
 Start by gradually reducing the number of cigarettes/dips you use until your body is used to lower nicotine levels for longer periods of time.

 - Get Help

-- Visit the Health Enhancement Office in Curry Health Center, a counselor through the Employee Assistance Program for help creating a plan that will work for you.
+- Visit students can visit Curry Health Center Wellness for a quit kit and staff can obtain a counselor through MUS Wellness for help creating a plan that will work for you.